 he/him

 Anthony is currently working in the CHANGE Lab at Northeastern University.
-He is a third year ('27) with a major in biochemistry and minor in public health and is on the pre-med track.
+He is a fourth year ('27) with a major in biochemistry and minor in public health and is on the pre-med track.

 Anthony's research interests include understanding how identity and adversity in Latinx communities affect health outcomes and how to develop interventions/resources for underrepresented communities that are affected by health inequities.
 When Anthony isn't busy with classes or research, he enjoys taking walks and exploring new places in Boston!